jacksmith15/fungebra/README.md

 # Fungebra
 Wrapper to allow algebraic manipulation and composition of functions.
 An abstract callable provides methods for chaining and combining functions, and defines an expression syntax for doing the same.

-The aims of this package are purely academic, and I do not recommend using this if you respect the other people who must read on your code.
+The aims of this package are purely academic; I do not recommend using this if you respect the people who must read your code.

 ```python
 from fungebra import Function